|

 1862 |

-probably – the proceedings have not survived – sentenced because of
+was most probably – the proceedings have not survived –

 Clemency petition was refused. |